ELETTRA-SincrotroneTrieste/cumbia-libs/README.md

 Install everything:
 > ninja install

+To read the *documentation*, execute:

+> ninja show-docs

+The index.html of the *cumbia-tango* docs should be opened in the default web browser.

 *Note* if you installed cumbia outside a system wide directory, you may have to update the PKG_CONFIG_PATH environment so that it contains cumbia's lib/pkgconfig